 With each passing month, certain foods and fad diets come in and out of favor.
 One food that's been on the "bad" list for a while is bread—more specifically, gluten.
 "Today, as many as one in three Americans avoids gluten—a protein found in wheat, barley, and rye—thereby eliminating grains and cereals from the diet," notes Lisa Mosconi, PhD, an integrated nutrition health coach and associate director of the Alzheimer's Prevention Clinic at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.

-These numbers are staggering, and while only 1% of the population suffers from Celiac disease and approximately another 6% have other gluten sensitivities and should also avoid gluten, "for the other 93% of us, a gluten-free diet is not only unnecessary but can do more harm than good," warns Mosconi, who recently expounded on this topic on MindBodyGreen.
+These numbers are staggering, and while only 1 percent of the population suffers from Celiac disease and approximately another 6 percent have other gluten sensitivities and should also avoid gluten, "for the other 93 percent of us, a gluten-free diet is not only unnecessary but can do more harm than good," warns Mosconi, who recently expounded on this topic on MindBodyGreen.